 - 1. Applications are first reviewed for eligibility using the following criteria: - a.
-Applicant organization and proposed program or project is eligible for the source of funds: - b.
+Applicant organization and proposed program or project is eligible for the source of funds; - b.
 Applicant has the organizational and management capacity to carry out the proposed project; - c.
 Applicant has sufficient financial capacity; - d.
-Project or program meets a priority AND strategy identified in the Kitsap Homeless Crisis Response and Housing Plan; and - e.
-Applicant can demonstrate a positive history of performance with prior grant funds.
+Project or program meets a priority and strategy identified in the Kitsap Homeless Crisis Response and Housing Plan; and - e.
+Applicant can demonstrate a positive history of performance with prior grant funds and is not out of compliance with current grant awards.

-If an application is determined to be ineligible or does not pass the risk assessment, the applicant will be notified by email.
+If an application is determined to be ineligible the applicant will be notified by email.